shilin-he/shilin-he.github.io/_posts/2013-06-21-bootstrap3-build-and-setup-local-doc-on-windows.markdown

 3. Go to http://localhost:9001 to browse the documentation

-*All commands run in the Windows command prompt unless mentioned.*
+*All commands run in the Windows command prompt unless specified.*

 [make-win]: http://gnuwin32.sourceforge.net/packages/make.htm
 [jekyll-win]: http://www.madhur.co.in/blog/2011/09/01/runningjekyllwindows.html